igorknz/mia-3dcnn/README.md

 Firstly, the neural network contains a number of stacked blocks composed of 3D convolutional layers, followed by a 3D max pooling layer, a batch normalization layer, and a dropout layer.
 After these initial blocks, we stacked a 3D global average pooling layer, followed by a couple of dense layers, each of them followed by a dropout layer.
 At last, there is a 2-neuron layer, for the classification.

 ### Data augmentation
-The operations of data augmentation used were: additive gaussian noise, Gaussian blur, rotation, flip (vertical and horizontal), cutout and gamma contrast.
+The operations of data augmentation used were: additive Gaussian noise, Gaussian blur, rotation, flip (vertical and horizontal), cutout and gamma contrast.

 ### Versions
 We provided two results to the competition, one from a model trained with data augmentation (version A) and another model trained without data augmentation (version B).
 In both versions, the model architecture is the same.